jappeace/rock-paper-siccors/README.md

 his streams where the clojure langauge was being explored .
 In line with showing off some game theory.

+This is a work in progress.
+I at least want to implement ficticious play and finish up beat last.

 ## Usage
+Nix shell will pull in lein in whatever version I used.
+It also makes ngork available.

 C-c in emacs on functions appears to do things